 Support Groups

 Support groups, such as those modeled after 12-step programs, provide a community-based approach to recovery, where individuals share experiences, gain encouragement, and learn from others facing similar struggles.
-These groups offer a safe space for discussing challenges, including the pressure to use steroids for body image or athletic performance.
+These Support groups offer a safe space for discussing challenges, including the pressure to use steroids for body image or athletic performance.
 Support groups are helpful in maintaining long-term recovery, as they provide ongoing motivation and accountability for individuals working to overcome steroid addiction.

 What Medications Are Used to Treat Anabolic Steroid Addiction?